MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/get-started/hr-whats-new-10-0-35.md

 ---
 # required metadata

-title: What's new or changed in Dynamics 365 Human Resources 10.0.35 (July 2023)
+title: What's new or changed in Dynamics 365 Human Resources 10.0.35 (August 2023)
 description: This article describes features that are either new or changed in the Microsoft Dynamics 365 Human Resources version 10.0.35 preview release.
 author: twheeloc
 ms.date: 05/22/2023